mel-cdn/aws-gcp-azure-terraform-fastapi/infra/terraform/gcp/README.md

 ```

 ## Boostrap GCP Environment
-> Run these with an authenticated account that has sufficient IAM privileges.
+> The steps below assume the authenticated account has sufficient privileges.

 ```bash